Redcliffe Labs partners with Royal Challengers Bangalore - Exchange4media

 Redcliffe Labs partners with Royal Challengers Bangalore

-The association aims at highlighting the importance of diagnosis in health and wellness
+The association aims at highlighting the importance of diagnosis in health & wellness

-Redcliffe Labs has partnered with Royal Challengers Bangalore for the upcoming IPL season.
+Diagnostics healthcare company Redcliffe Labs has partnered with Royal Challengers Bangalore (RCB) for the upcoming season of T20.
+This partnership reflects the common belief of both RCB & Redcliffe Labs for the importance of health and wellness in the qualitative benchmarks of performance both on and off-field.

-The partnership reflects the common belief of both RCB & Redcliffe Labs about the importance of health and wellness in the qualitative benchmarks of performance both on and off-field.
+Redcliffe Labs is fast carving a niche for itself by offering good quality healthcare and being India's fastest growing diagnostics service organization.

 Speaking of the partnership, Rajesh Menon, Vice President & Head of Royal Challengers Bangalore, said, “We are delighted to associate with Redcliffe Labs for this season.
-Royal Challengers Bangalore place a strong emphasis on health, fitness and wellness and this partnership signifies the same purpose.”
+Royal Challengers Bangalore place a strong emphasis on health, fitness, and wellness and this partnership signify the same purpose.”

 Read more news about (internet advertising India, internet advertising, advertising India, digital advertising India, media advertising India)For more updates, be socially connected with us on